cyberark/conjur-cli-go/README.md

 ## FIPS Compatibility

-The `amd64` binaries are built using RedHat's patched Go compiler and with `GOEXPERIMENT=boringcrypto`.
+The `amd64` binaries are built using Microsoft's FIPS-enabled Go image and with `GOEXPERIMENT=systemcrypto`.
 When run on a FIPS-enabled system, the binary will use the OpenSSL FIPS module provided by the system.
-On non-FIPS systems, the binary will fall back to BoringCrypto.